KaushalThakkar/ReactDocument/Introduction/What-is-react.md

 - React components can we call of Custome HTML elements.

 # Why use Reacet Js?

-- the coew objective of React JS is providing the bast possible rendering performance.
+- The coew objective of React JS is providing the bast possible rendering performance.

 - It's strength comes form the focus on **Individul Components.**